 The depth-averaged gas content on 50-cm long freeze cores collected on December 8, 2016 at Sta.
 F was 0.5% (Dück et al., 2019).
-Our estimations at the same station show of 0.23 – 0.93 %, which is also in a good agreement with direct measurements.
+Our estimations at the same station show of 0.23% to 0.93 %, which is also in a good agreement with direct measurements.
 The estimates obtained at other stations (Uzhansky et al., 2020) are close to the direct measurements, but still displayed a bit lower values.
 In contrast to direct sampling, the acoustic remote sensing approach provides an averaged assessment of over a certain but rather large bottom area, comparatively to sediment cores.
 In our case, the acoustically sampled areas varied from 50 to 200 m2 for the bottom depths of 10 to 40 m, respectively.
-Moreover, the R/V used in this study was not anchored during the acoustic data acquisition and slowly drifted of ~ 1-2 m s-1 by wind and surface currents.
+Moreover, the R/V used in this study was not anchored during the acoustic data acquisition and slowly drifted of about 1-2 m s-1 by wind and surface currents.
 Such a boat motion could 1) increase the area of insonification and 2) could lead to extra errors due to small vertical displacements of the sound source and the receiver.
 Still, these influences were compensated by recording a rather long set of pulses (tens to a hundreds) that decreased statistical errors.
 Thus, in contrast to direct sampling methods, the acoustic remote sensing provides assessment of over much large bottom area that allow neglecting small-scale variability of gas in bottom sediment.

 Taking that the arrival times of both straight and reflected signals are small (tens of milliseconds), interference between direct signal and its reflections can occur at specific source-receiver dispositions, making it difficult or even impossible to separate the one-time bottom reflection signal from other arrivals.
 Therefore, the geometrical configuration of the system deployment (depth of sound source, depth of receiver and distance between them) is crucial and it should be analyzed for each bottom depth to avoid unnecessary interference.